infovpcs/odoo18_mcp_project/README.md

 ### Claude Desktop Integration

+The project includes comprehensive integration with Claude Desktop, allowing you to use all the Odoo 18 MCP tools directly within the Claude AI assistant interface.

+#### Installation Options

+##### Option 1: Using the MCP CLI (Recommended)

-1. Install the MCP SDK:
+1. Install the MCP SDK with CLI support:

 ```bash
 pip install "mcp[cli]"